 Yama lives in Kalichi which is believed to be located somewhere beneath the earth.
 Yama hence also signifies our inner world or the mask that humans wear.
 Over and above, Yama is also called ‘’Dharma’’ the ‘Cosmic Order’ maintainer to keep the harmony of life and death.
 Yama is the justice keeper, empathic and compassionate.
 Yes, Yama inflicts punishment on those souls who call for it.

 Yam Dwar is at an elevation of 15500 ft above sea level.
 It takes a 15 km journey from Darchen which is the first point of meeting and assimilation point of all Yatris.
 From Darchen devotees proceed to pass through Yam Dwar.
 Darchen to Yam Dwar is taken through an eco-friendly bus.
 As Yam Dwar is a gateway to the inception of Kailash Mansarovar Yatra, it is the first very step to be taken.
 A devotee can leave all their belongings that they might not need for Parikrama at Yam Dwar location only.
 Tibetans call Kailash Demchok.

 The Festival Of Saga Dawa

-The Tibetans believe their deity Demchok got enlighten on mount Kailash.
+The Tibetans believe their deity Demchok got enlightened on mount Kailash.
 They leave flags as a symbol of respect.
 Every year during the festival of Saga Dawa Tibetans arrange new flags in a symbolic sequenced manner.
 The sequence is blue, white, red, green, and yellow.
-Blue represents the sky, white associates with air; the red signifies the fire, and the yellow grounds to earth.
+Blue represents the sky, white associated with air; red signifies the fire and the yellow grounds to earth.

 The Circumambulation Of Mount Kailash